Use Engagement Scores to Point Your Members in the Right Direction

 Start by looking at your data from a wide lens.

 As you look at the data in aggregate, do so for both members and non-members to get a big picture of engagement behaviour.
-Use your data to find out how your customers interact with the organization and how it changes over time, which can help you understand member journeys.
+Use your data to find out how your customers interact with the organisation and how it changes over time, which can help you understand member journeys.

 Engagement data over time can help you identify tipping points – points where there are noticeable changes in engagement behaviour.
 Understanding the tipping points and which behaviours lead to them allows you to take deliberate actions to encourage more engagement and build customer loyalty.